 Involve her in what's happening: "Look! we''re taking off!
 The plane is going up!"

 Then distract.
-Pull out a special small wrapped book or toy you brought just for this moment, "Look, a surprise!
+Pull out a special treat or small wrapped book or toy you brought just for this moment, "Look, a surprise!
 What's in it?"

 10. Move your child to a more private place.

-Maybe you can go to your car, or to an out of the way spot at the mall where you won't be disturbing other people.
-Just as important, you won't
+you can go to your car, or to an out of the way spot at the mall where you won't be disturbing other people.
+Just as important, you won't be tempted

 As always, empathize with how upset he is:

 "You want to run around the aisles, but I need you to stay in the cart.
-It's hard to stay in the cart."
+I know it's hard to stay in the cart, but you can do this.
+Let's make it fun for you."

 Feeling understood usually calms kids.
 When he's done crying, hold him and comfort him.
 If he's still awake, decide if the two of you are up for another